Royal Baby: Prince Harry and Meghan Markle choice of name takes many by surprise

 A source said: "They have chosen not to use a courtesy title."

-The Duke and Duchess of York introduced their newborn son to the world at a brief photo call on Wednesday afternoon.
+The Duke and Duchess of Sussex introduced their newborn son to the world at a brief photo call on Wednesday afternoon.

 "It's magic, it's pretty amazing.
 I have the two best guys in the world so I'm really happy.